sanjeevai/hypothesis_testing/README.md

 ## Project: Analyze A/B Test Results

 ### Project Details

 A/B Tests are very commonly performed by data analysts and data scientists.
 It is important to get some practice working with the difficulties of these.

-In this project under Udacity's Data Analyst Nanodegree program, an e-commerce website (fictional) wants to add a new page to their website.
+This is the fourth project of Data Analyst Nanodegree at Udacity.
+For this project, we will be working to understand the results of an A/B test run by an e-commerce website(fictional).

-My task is to determine whether they should implement this new page, keep the old page, or perhaps run the experiment longer to make their decision.
+Our task is to determine whether they should implement this new page, keep the old page, or perhaps run the experiment longer to make their decision.

 ## Files

-* analyse_ab_test_results_notebook.ipynb
+- analyse_ab_test_results_notebook.ipynb:

 This is the file where I performed the main work of this project including **data wrangling** and **hypothesis testing**.

-* ab_data.csv
+- ab_data.csv

 Input dataset with five features:

 1. user_id